Back to Resources library

 Likewise, McKinsey has been studying the type of work most compatible with automation.
 They’ve found that the more technical a task, the more apt technology is at accomplishing it.
 Meanwhile, the more imaginative, creative, and strategic it is, the more challenging to automate.

 The McKinsey report claims that the hardest activities to automate using current technology include team management and development, with only a 9% automation potential.
-The runner-up is professions entailing decision making, planning, or creative work (18% potential).
+The runner-up is professions entailing decision-making, planning, or creative work (18% potential).
 So although AI can optimize, organize, and repeat, it’s far from profoundly understanding consumers.

 As such, it seems that matters which we struggle to quantify are more difficult to automate.
 For instance, why do some individuals respond better to certain management styles?
-Categorizing personality traits can be a helpful predictor, yet there’s still a lot of intangible components.
+Categorizing personality traits can be a helpful predictor, yet there are still a lot of intangible components.
 A computer cannot detect a variety of nuances, such as daily mood fluctuations, personal growth, etc.

 Room to grow